pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 $$
 with $E$ the Young's modulus and $\nu$ Poisson's coefficient.
 The second term of $b_3$ is considered small compared to the first one because $h\ll r_o$ and is thus neglected.
-Discretizing these equations results in a system of linear algebraic equations whit a Jacobian that does not depend on the pressure.
+Discretizing these equations results in a system of linear algebraic equations with a Jacobian that does not depend on the pressure.
 The system can be solved for the radius in one step.

 The tube is considered clamped at both ends.
 This boundary condition is imposed by adding four equations: two at the inlet and two at the outlet.

-For more information about the implementation this solver refer to [[1](#1)].
+For more information about the implementation of this solver refer to [[1](#1)].
 In this work the Newmark-beta time discretization is used.
-Here, however, backward Euler time discretization as well.
+Here, however, backward Euler time discretization is used as well.

 For the Newmark-beta time discretization, two Newmark parameters $\beta$ and $\gamma$ are required, which result in an unconditionally stable integration scheme if
 $$